How to plan for the cost of long-term care

 Approximately 70% of people ages 65 and older will require long-term care sometime during their life.1 Given the considerable cost of such care, preparing for that possibility can help you protect your assets for other retirement and estate planning needs.

-An Ameriprise financial advisor will help you explore your options for paying for the possibility of long-term care, while keeping you on track to accomplish your financial goals.
+An Ameriprise financial advisor can help you explore your options for paying for the possibility of long-term care, while keeping you on track to accomplish your financial goals.

-Here are some answers to some of the most common questions about long-term care:
+Here are answers to some of the most common questions about long-term care:

 What is long-term care?